 Readings: Ez 37: 12-14; Rom 8:8-11; Jn 11:1-45

-Life and death; hope and despair are the key words that sum up the message of this Sunday.
-All three readings this Sunday lead us to meet Jesus who is the resurrection and the life.
-It is around this central theme, that the Church celebrates the third Scrutiny with those preparing for the Easter Sacraments.
-In the prayer over the candidates this Sunday, the presider says these words: "Free from the grasp of death those who await your life-giving sacraments, and deliver them from the spirit of corruption."
-The readings provide a sharp contrast between life and death; hope and despair.
+Life and death; hope and despair are the key phrases that sum up the message of this Sunday.
+All three readings this Sunday lead us to meet Jesus who is not only the water of life and the light of the world, but also the resurrection and the life.
+It is around this central theme of our faith in Jesus as the resurrection and life, that the Church celebrates the third Scrutiny with those preparing for the Easter Sacraments.
+In the prayer over the candidates this Sunday, the celebrant says these words: "Free from the grasp of death those who await your life-giving sacraments, and deliver them from the spirit of corruption."
+The purpose of the third scrutiny is to help the elect and candidates to deepen their faith in Christ who is the life and the resurrection.
+The readings therefore provide a sharp contrast between life and death; hope and despair.
 They also remind us of real life experiences of the destructive forces of death in real families.
-We are reminded of the pain of death faced by millions of people every day all over the world.
+We are reminded of the pain of death of loved ones faced by millions of people all over the world everyday.
 The prophet Ezekiel in the first reading urges the devastated nation of Israel to look beyond the destruction of Jerusalem to a new future, when God’s Spirit will restore Israel.
-If you are facing grief or strife in the family, there is good news for you.
-The prophet Ezekiel prophesies hope for those who believe in the God of life.
-You and I have many times encountered the shattering effects of death in the family as I did just one year before my ordination to priesthood, when I suddenly lost my dad in a tragic highway accident in which 3 others died with him in 1966.
+If you are facing grief or strife in the family, here is a message for you.
+The prophet Ezekiel offers hope for those who believe in the God of life.
+You and I have many times encountered the shattering effects of death in the family as I did just one year before my ordination to priesthood, when I suddenly lost my dad in a tragic automobile accident in which 3 others died with him in 1966.